 The marked section can be copied to a file or the Windows clipboard by clicking on the respective buttons located to the right of the transport buttons.
 When copying to a file, either wav, MP31, wma or low bit-rate (16kbps) wma format can be selected from the Save as type dropdown list.
-Additionally, for DAB services, the selection can be saved in AVI format which includes a video stream showing the DLS text and images along with the audio associated with the service.
-If a blank CD or DVD is inserted in the drive, files can be directly saved to that medium, although the final write-to-disc must be activated externally from the Windows Explorer window.
 We recommend that log extracts not be left on the Flashlog's hard drives as doing so may cause it to run out of space for itself.